ceribe/advent-of-code/2021/README.md

 # How to run

-Since this is a standard Intellij IDEA project just launch it and run whichever "Solution.kt" you want.
+Since this is a standard Intellij IDEA project just launch Intellij and run whichever "Solution.kt" you want.